April Home Maintenance To-Do List

 - Raccoons: While cute to look at, raccoons can do a great deal of damage trying to gain entry to your attic and wall spaces – such as ripped fascia boards, torn soffits and shingles, and broken vents.
 Once inside, the masked bandits can turn your attic into a war zone by shredding insulation and damaging wiring and ductwork, as well as spreading fleas and other pests.

-- Opossums: Possums, like raccoons, will do whatever it takes to get inside your attic, basement, play house, or garden shed.
+- Opossums: These animals, like raccoons, will do whatever it takes to get inside your attic, basement, playhouse, or garden shed.
 Once they’ve settled into their new home, they’ll bring in all sorts of food scraps and garbage to rot and smell up the place.
 And if that isn’t enough, opossums emit a nasty odor of their own that’s similar to a skunk.

 How To Repair and Prevent Animal Damage: